 The southern white rhinoceros lives in South Africa.
 About 98.5% of white rhinos live in just five countries (South Africa, Namibia, Zimbabwe, Kenya, and Uganda).
 At the brink of extinction in the early twentieth century, the southern sub-sub-species made a great comeback.
 It was estimated at 25 that there were 3, white০ and white rhinoceros in the wild and that the global captivity was 7,777, making it the most common rhinoceros in the world.
 At the end of 2007, the white rhinoceros of the wild-living South increased by approximately 1, 3 animals (IUCN 21).
 It is a regret that the white rhino is almost extinct.

 The northern white rhinoceros (Ceratotherium simum cotton) was previously covered in northwestern Uganda, southern Chad, southwestern Sudan, the eastern part of the Central African Republic, and the northeastern Democratic Republic of the Congo (DRC).
-The last surviving population of white rhinoceros in the wild was or was in the Ganges National Park, the Democratic Republic of the Congo (DRC), but on August 23 the ground and aviation surveys were conducted by the African Parks Foundation and the African Rhino Experts Group (ARSG). ) Received only four animals: a group of lone adult males and one adult male and two adult females.
+The last surviving population of white rhinoceros in the wild was or was in the Ganges National Park, the Democratic Republic of the Congo (DRC), but on August 23 the ground and aviation surveys were conducted by the African Parks Foundation and the African Rhino Experts Group (ARSG). ) Received only four animals: a group of lone adult males one adult male and two adult females.
 On June 27 it was reported that the species had disappeared in the wild.

 Like black rhinoceros, white rhinoceros are under threat of habitat loss and poaching, most recently by Janzawide.
 Although there is no measurable health benefit, the horn is sought for traditional medicine and jewelry.
 It is a regret that the white rhino is almost extinct.